 Craig Biggio will enter the National Baseball Hall of Fame as a career member of the Astros after rejecting a chance to become a Cardinal in his prime.

 Biggio was recruited aggressively by the Cardinals when he became a free agent after the 1995 season.
-At age 30, he had a chance to be their second baseman at the start of the Tony La Russa era and become part of a franchise that would reach the postseason seven times in La Russa’s first 11 seasons as Cardinals manager.
+At age 30, he had a chance to be their second baseman at the start of the Tony La Russa era and become part of a franchise that would reach the postseason nine times in La Russa’s 16 seasons as Cardinals manager.

 Instead, Biggio remained with the Astros and continued to torment Cardinals pitching.

 Biggio had regular-season career bests of 280 hits and 131 RBI against the Cardinals in 20 years (1988-2007) with the Astros.
 Versus St. Louis in the regular season, he batted .298 (280-for-939) with a .378 on-base percentage, 22 home runs, 58 doubles and 31 stolen bases.
 In the postseason (the National League Championship Series of 2004 and 2005), Biggio hit .250 (14-for-56) against the Cardinals.